elba7r/system/erpnext/docs/user/manual/en/customer-portal/portal-login.md

-To login into the customer account, the customer has to use his email id and the password sent by ERPNext; generated through the sign-up process.
+To login into the customer account, the customer has to use his email id and the password sent by Revalue; generated through the sign-up process.

 ![Login]({{docs_base_url}}/assets/old_images/erpnext/customer-portal-login.png)